-The secretion of gonadotropins from the anterior pituitary is blocked by melatonin thereby affecting reproduction.
+The secretion of gonadotropins from the anterior Pituitary gland is blocked by melatonin thereby affecting reproduction.
 These hormones aid in the development of ovaries and testes.

 This gland secretes the hormone melatonin which regulates the circadian rhythm of the body and also certain reproductive hormones.
 The secretion of this hormone depends upon the amount of light a person is exposed to.
 This hormone is produced in large amounts when it is dark.
 The presence of light inhibits the secretion of melatonin which controls our circadian rhythms.